Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Experimental Results

 \subsection{More Results}

-For a comprehensive evaluation of our framework, we provide additional results in Appendix~\ref{sec:more_results}. \textbf{(1)} To further demonstrate advantages of our approach, we provide: (i) detailed analysis of predicted spectrum and generated contours (Appendix~\ref{subsec:appendix_contours}) and (ii) an ablation study that replaces ENO with traditional scouting methods (Scout+KDE), which confirms that superior prediction accuracy of the ENO is critical for generating high-quality contours (Appendix~\ref{subsec:appendix_ablation}). \textbf{(2)} We investigate the neural operator component by studying its sensitivity to key hyperparameters and comparing the FNO backbone against other NOs (Appendix~\ref{subsec:appendix_ablation}). \textbf{(3)} We provide detailed runtime breakdown results(Appendix~\ref{subsec:appendix_runtimes}).
+For a comprehensive evaluation of our framework, we provide additional results in Appendix~\ref{sec:appendix_results}. \textbf{(1)} To further demonstrate advantages of our approach, we provide: (i) detailed analysis of predicted spectrum and generated contours (Appendix~\ref{subsec:appendix_contours}) and (ii) an ablation study that replaces ENO with traditional scouting methods (Scout+KDE), confirming that accurate spectral prediction is critical for generating high-quality contours (Appendix~\ref{subsec:appendix_ablation}). \textbf{(2)} We further investigate the neural operator component by analyzing its sensitivity to key hyperparameters and comparing the FNO backbone against other neural operators (Appendix~\ref{subsec:appendix_ablation}). \textbf{(3)} We evaluate \emph{super-resolution} of the ENO via a train-low/test-high protocol, demonstrating transfer to higher discretization sizes without finetuning (Appendix~\ref{subsec:appendix_superres}). \textbf{(4)} We provide detailed runtime breakdown results (Appendix~\ref{subsec:appendix_runtimes}).
+(5) We further evaluate the robustness of Deepcontour under mild distribution shifts by testing on extrapolated parameter ranges and report both prediction- and solver-level metrics in Appendix~\ref{app:ood_robustness}.
+We further analyze how the quality of ENO spectral prediction affects downstream inference speedup and eigenvalue coverage in Appendix~\ref{app:prediction_quality}.